cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

 ## Step 2 - For every punk that you want to draw add a canvas

-Let's draw two punks - the first  (alien with headband) in the original 24x24 format (zoom=1) and the second (zombie with knitted cap and laser eyes) with a 8x zoom.
+Let's draw two punks - the first in the original 24x24 format (zoom=1)
+and the second with a 8x zoom.
 Add in the body of your web page two canvas "placeholder" elements with (unique) ids (e.g. `punk` for the first and `punk8x` for the second):

 ``` html